External Advisory Board

 Iowa State University

 Cornelia Flora is an Emeritus Distinguished Professor in the Department of Sociology at Iowa State University.
 Her research interests include international and domestic development, community, and the sociology of science and technology, particularly as related to agriculture and participatory change.
 Socio-technical regime change and capitals transformations (natural, cultural, human, social, political and financial/built capitals) guide her current research includes work on the community development, sustainable agriculture and natural resource management, with particular attention to how class, gender, and ethnicity influence and are influenced by technology and policy.
+She has published 13 books, with a 14th co-authored book in preparation.
+She has served as president of the Rural Sociological Society, the Agriculture, Food and Human Values Society, and the Community Development Society.
+Her B.A. degree is from the University of California at Berkeley and her MS and PhD degrees are from Cornell University.

 Canada's International Development Research Center (IDRC)